luni64/TeensyDelay/readme.md

 I.e, in this example the simple task of driving a stepper with 1000rpm would  keep your processor busy for **80%** of the time.

 ## Purpose of the Library
-This problem can easily be solved  by the using a timer interrupt to generate the pulse:
+This problem can easily be solved  by using a timer interrupt to generate the pulse:
 - Set the pulse pin to HIGH
 - Calculate timer overflow value to generate the required delay
 - Start timer with calculated overflow value